microsoft/AcademicContent/Workshop/6. HPC/SLURM Linux Cluster HOL.md

     _Uploading images to the "input" container_

 1. Click the **...** button to the right of the field labeled "Files."
-In the ensuing dialog, navigate to this lab's "resources\ColorImages" subdirectory and select all the files in that subdirectory.
+In the ensuing dialog, navigate to this lab's "ColorImages" subdirectory and select all the files in that subdirectory.
 Then close the dialog and click  the **Upload** button.

     ![Uploading files to blob storage](Images/upload-files-dialog.png)